-General Preventive Medicine Residency Welcome
+Preventive Medicine Residency

-Our residency is well situated and strongly supported by the UTT Health Science Center.
-Beginning September 1, 2022, we will be a department in the University of Texas at Tyler School of Medicine.
-This is a new medical school who has a keen focus on the health of populations and of the community.
-We have strong ties to local and state public health in Texas, to prevention focused clinical care within the health system and the community, and significant community-based research in partnership with other health organizations.
+Our residency is well situated and strongly supported within the UT Tyler School of Medicine.
+Our new medical school has a keen focus on the health of populations and of the community.
+We have strong ties to local and state public health institutions in Texas, to prevention-focused clinical care within the health system and the community, and to significant community-based research in partnership with other health organizations.

 Our preventive medicine residency will equip physicians with skills in public health, biostatistics, epidemiology, health policy, environmental health, disease prevention and health promotion.
-Residents will learn to combine population based public health skills with prevention-oriented clinical practice to promote the health of individuals and communities.
+Residents will learn to combine population-based public health skills with prevention-oriented clinical practice to promote the health of individuals and communities.
 The mission of our program is to increase the number of general preventive medicine physicians who have adequate experience and sufficient competence to enter the workforce without direct supervision, while adding a special focus on training in the preventive health needs of communities to help serve the population of East Texas and beyond.

 Residency aims are as follows:

-2. Expand the resident experience in inter-professional training including leadership skills development, quality improvement and cost awareness.
+• Expand the resident experience in inter-professional training including leadership skills development, quality improvement and cost awareness.

-3. Enhance a robust residency experience in general and rural public health and preventive medicine.
+• Enhance a robust residency experience in general and rural public health and preventive medicine.

 We look forward to hearing from interested applicants!
 Our program will prepare residents for a successful career in general preventive medicine and public health.